MrCreaper/Dakedo/README.md

 - {pak file} (adding path to the pak file will decompile it or if you are using the release you can just drag the file on it)
 - unpackdrg (unpacks drg)
 - publish (publishes version to modio)
+- export (uses umodel to export textures, and nothing else)

 No "clear backups" command, you clear that on your own.
 Your tears.